fyne-io/developer.fyne.io/tour/binding/simple.md

 ---

-The simplest for of binding a widget is to pass it a bound item as a value instead of a static value.
+The simplest form of binding a widget is to pass it a bound item as a value instead of a static value.
 Many widgets provide a `WithData` constructor that will accept a typed data binding item.
 To set up the binding